troychaplin/wp-multitenant/README.md

 ---

+# Multisite Installs

+To setup a multisite, follow the instructions as above to install your site.
+Once complete, follow these steps.

+-   Edit your .env file on the server, look for `ENV_MULTISITE="false"` and change this to `ENV_MULTISITE="true"`
+-   Revise your symlink to `.htaccess-standard` and ensure it is pointing to `.htaccess-multisite`
+-   Vist the admin of your site, under "Options" go to "Network Setup" and follow the instructions there.
+-   Once the network is setup, edit the `site-config.php` of your install and uncomment the constants that are labeled for multisite

+---

 ## Server Overview

 At the server level, all the individual site install would exist at the htdocs level, or whatever your server document root is.
 WordPress is kept a level higher, sitting just outside the htdocs, which makes it and any of it's plugins or themes inaccessible.